Your favorites:

 &&

-South Central Arizona including KPHX, KIWA, KSDL, and KDVT: No major aviation weather concerns are expected throughout the TAF period.
-The overall wind pattern will follow the typical diurnal tendencies with speeds aob 10 kts with periods of light variability.
-No thunderstorms or outflow boundaries are expected for Friday.
-FEW-SCT mid to high clouds will persist throughout the period.
+South Central Arizona including KPHX, KIWA, KSDL, and KDVT: No aviation weather concerns are expected throughout the TAF period.
+The overall wind pattern will exhibit the typical diurnal tendencies with speeds under 10 kts.
+Skies will generally remain mostly clear with the exception of a FEW cumulus developing this afternoon.

 &&